 Most of these wastes result from manufacturing processes or the use of various catalysts.
 It is imperative that it be treated before it is released.

 The containers terminal may be a land platform or a port.
-It requires special means in terms of materials transportation and handling equipment:
+It requires special means in terms of wastes transportation and handling equipment:

 A particular category of solid waste is a significant threat.
-They include solid, liquid, or gaseous materials.
+They include solid, liquid or gaseous wastes.
 Most plants generate the following, among other things:

 Not all of these wastes are equally hazardous.
 Some are subject to more stringent requirements than others.
 It is therefore necessary to ensure that all of these substances are disposed of according to the required protocols.